 My 6-year old son is a go-with-the-flow kind of guy.
 I could surprise him with just about anything and he’d go joyfully right along with it.
 I’ve surprised him with a Disneyland trip and he was just delighted.
 But not every kid is like that.

 In fact, most kids (and some adults) are the opposite.
 Many kids need ample time to process before an event.
 Only you truly know your child and how they will react to a surprise.
+Special needs kids especially might not be welcome to surprises of any kind.
 There’s no point in planning what’s supposed to be a FUN event and then having the initial reaction put a damper on the celebration.

 Easing Kids Into Surprises